 4. Credit and deposit

-Total credit amounts, average amount per saving account, total outstanding credit per class of institution, total amount in saving accounts per class of institution
+Total credit amounts, the average amount per saving account, total outstanding credit per class of institution, the total amount in saving accounts per class of institution

 5. Branchless banking (BLB) agents

 BLB agents’ penetration, average number of accounts per agent, BLB agent activity rate